hyang0129/food-class-app/README.md

 In order to deploy the server component, you will need your own Google Cloud project and some understanding of the App Engine and Cloud Storage services.
 The follow steps assume that the user has familiarity with those to services.
+If you are new to Google App Engine, I recommend going through the python 3 tutorial.

 1. Upload your model files (h5 or tflite format) to your GCS bucket.
 2. Update the main.py file to point towards your model file.
-3. Use gcloud app deploy.
+3. Use gcloud app deploy command via the terminal.

 For the android app component, follow the standard steps for a gradle build, but be sure to update the URLs in the  MainActivity.java file.

 ## Future Improvements

+### Increased Classes

 If more time and resources were available, it would be possible to improve the number of foods for classification through one of two ways.